computefoundation/gnu-linux-shell-scripting/one-liners/README.md

 ## x11

-* Get the ID of all child windows in x11.
+* Get the IDs of all child windows in x11.